Professor Paul Wragg

 - Website: Twitter | LinkedIn | Googlescholar | ORCID

 I have a number of research interests that coalesce around my primary interest in free speech theory.
 This takes in aspects of legal theory, regulatory theory, political philosophy, moral philosophy, and linguistic philosophy.
-My work is heavily influenced by the political philosophy of John Stuart Mill and, increasingly, that of Immanuel Kant's (much maligned) Rechtslehre.
+My work is heavily influenced by the political philosophy of John Stuart Mill and Immanuel Kant.
 I have been fascinated, for a long time, with the dynamic interplay between press freedom and privacy rights in the UK and European Court of Human Rights case law and, more recently, on the apparent dichotomy between press freedom and (meaningful) press regulation.
 It is a feature of my work that I argue against the balancing of competing rights to free speech and privacy (or, as I have also written about, employer rights to discipline and dismiss) and, instead, argue in favour of using the concept of coercion as an analytical tool to distinguish legitimate from illegitimate rights claims (see especially 'Protecting private information of public interest: Campbell’s great promise, unfulfilled' (2015) 7(2) JML 225).
 My work has been published in leading journals in the UK and abroad, such as Public Law, Sydney Law Review, Industrial Law Journal, the Journal of Media Law, and the Northern Ireland Legal Quarterly.
 It has been referred to by, amongst others, a House of Lords select committee on press freedom, the Australian Law Reform Commission, and mentioned in the Supreme Court.
 I am regularly invited to speak at conferences, to academics, non-academic end users, and policy-makers.
-I have given presentations in the UK and around the world, including the USA, Australia, India, and much of continental Europe.
+I have given presentations in the UK and around the world, including the USA, Australia, India, Japan, and much of continental Europe.

 Relatedly, I am in receipt of major AHRC funding for an interdisciplinary project relating to the nature and extent of press freedom in the UK and continental Europe (AH/R00644X/1).
 This is a two-year project.
-More details can be found here: https://www.sheffield.ac.uk/journalism/news/sheffield-researchers-team-press-governance-study-ahrc-1.753108

-I am Editor-in-Chief for Communications Law (Bloomsbury Press), one of the leading specialist journals devoted to media and technology law, and have been since January 2016.
-I am also an Associate Fellow of the Honourable Society of the Inner Temple, an organisation I have been connected to since October 2012 and was previously the section convenor for the Media and Communications section of the Society of Legal Scholars.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+I sit on the Board of Editors at Communications Law (Bloomsbury Press) having been Editor-in-Chief between 2016 and 2019.
+I have been an Associate Fellow of the Honourable Society of the Inner Temple since 2015 (and previously an Academic Fellow, 2012-15).
+I was convenor for the Media and Communications section of the Society of Legal Scholars (2014-2017).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - Defining Freedom of the Press : A Cross national examination of press ethics and regulation in ten European countries